FauvidoTechnologies/PyBrowserAutomation/docs/cli.rst

   * The region for VertexAI model serving (for example: ``us-central1``).

+* ``--gemini-api-key``

+  * Use this to run automations with Gemini-2.5-pro without VertexAI.
+  * If provided, the tool will use Gemini for LLM-driven decisions.

 * ``--headless``

   * Run playwright in headless mode (no GUI).
 Common for servers/containers.